dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ### Hosting integrations

-Hosting integrations configure applications by provisioning resources (like containers or cloud resources) or pointing to existing ones (such as a local SQL server).
+Hosting integrations configure applications by provisioning resources (like containers or cloud resources) or pointing to existing instances (such as a local SQL server).
 These packages model various services, platforms, or capabilities, including caches, databases, logging, storage, and messaging systems.

 Hosting integrations extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface, enabling the _app host_ project to express resources within its _app model_.
 The official [hosting integration NuGet packages](https://www.nuget.org/packages?q=owner%3A+aspire+tags%3A+aspire+hosting+integration&includeComputedFrameworks=true&prerel=true&sortby=relevance) are tagged with `aspire`, `integration`, and `hosting`.